Lawrence Dallaglio: Drugs scandal

-On 24 May 1999 Dallaglio resigned as England's rugby union captain following allegations in the News of the World that he had used and been a dealer in hard drugs, including cocaine and ecstasy: the incidents were alleged to have taken place eight or nine years earlier, though the newspaper's front-page story made no mention of this.
+On 24 May 1999 Dallaglio resigned as England's rugby union captain following allegations in the News of the World that he had used and been a dealer in hard drugs, including cocaine and ecstasy.
 The newspaper also reported that Dallaglio had boasted about taking drugs at a party during the Lions tour to South Africa, in 1997.

 Dallaglio "categorically denied" the newspaper's claim that he had dealt in drugs and said he had been the victim of "an elaborate set-up".
 In response, News of the World editor Phil Hall said: "We stand by our story.
 Lawrence Dallaglio is damned in his own words and, frankly, we are amazed at his denial."

-England coach Clive Woodward, who was one of a panel of senior RFU officials who met Dallaglio to investigate the matter, said he was "bitterly disappointed" for the player and his family but was confident he would be "proved innocent".
+England coach Clive Woodward, who was one of a panel of senior Rugby Football Union (RFU) officials who met Dallaglio to investigate the matter, said he was "bitterly disappointed" for the player and his family but was confident he would be "proved innocent".
 The RFU undertook their own investigation to assess the veracity of the claims and Leicester lock and British & Irish Lions skipper Martin Johnson was appointed to replace Dallaglio as England captain.
 Dallaglio was later fined £15,000 plus costs by the RFU for the incident.

 Post-retirement

 Dallaglio was an analyst for ITV's coverage of the 2011 Rugby World Cup.
-He co-commentated with Nick Mullins in the semi final between Australia and New Zealand.
+He co-commentated with Nick Mullins in the semi-final between Australia and New Zealand.
 He followed this up with a similar role in 2015.